 - teach the individual to develop or improve fundamental visual skills

 - change how a patient processes visual information

 Patients who require Vision Therapy generally have the following visual challenges:

 Stress-induced visual problems: Most of us are now living in a hightech environment where we need to do large amount of near work in front of a computer screen, tablet, i-Pad and or smart phone.
 Because of this, there is an increasing number of people that experience eyestrain, headaches, double vision and other visually related difficulties.

 Learning related visual problems: Poor eye teaming, focusing, tracking, visualization skills can all negatively impact on our reading, writing and learning abilities.
 Many that are diagnosed with reading disabilities such as ADHD and dyslexia fall into this category.

-Lazy eye: Lazy eyes can be treated with vision therapy instead of glasses or patching.
+Eye turn (Strabismus) or Lazy eye (Amblyopia): Crossed eyes and lazy eyes can be treated with vision therapy instead of the conventional surgery, glasses or patching.
+Most surgeries alter geometry and produce scar tissue.
+Functional cure rates of vision therapy for strabismus and amblyopia are higher than surgery, and the prognosis is better if they have not had any surgery.
 Vision therapy itself is a form of neurological training, it is non invasive and it helps us to see and direct the two eyes more with our brain and improves depth perception.